xtonousou/ship/index.md

   * **IPv4**
   * optionally suppress the bitwise output
   * display results as HTML
+  * split into networks of size n1, n2, n3 :construction:
+  * deaggregate address range :construction:
 * Show list of **common ports** with description, **private** and **reserved** IPv4 and IPv6 addresses with or without CIDR notation
+* Configuration FLAGS to change behavior, color theme and verbosity
+  * `COLOR`: choose `a` color theme 1 to 4
+  * `SILENT`: choose `1` to skip checking, warning and error messages (not critical, useful on scripting)
+  * `NOCHECK`: choose `1` to skip validation and checking functions (faster, expects well-formatted inputs)
+  * `DEBUG`: choose `1` to enter debugging mode a.k.a. trace mode
+* Mulitple flags can also be used
+  * e.g. `COLOR=3 SILENT=1 NOCHECK=1 bash ship.sh -h`
 * Compatible with most of the common linux distributions
 * Drag and drop URLs or file paths on console window
 * Cleaning temp files and handling remaining tasks on exit